tobiasgrosser/mental-strength-unworkshop/content/blog/21-06-08-mindfulness-practice/index.md

 Our semi-regular mindfulness practice meeting provides a space to chat and practice mindfulness in the broadest sense.
-It is open to everybody and beginner friendly.
+It is open to everybody and beginner-friendly.
 Do you want to get to know new fellow scientists?
 Learn how they use mindfulness and relaxation techniques in their day-to-day flow?
 Practice a skill together with others?
 Reflect on your last week?